 One of our Seeababes, Ashley Johnston is no exception.
 Her latest find was an old longboard that she picked up at a board swap.
 She actually had her eye on a different board, but was swooped in by an old uncle!
 The owner didn't want to disappoint her and pulled out a second board and sold it to her for even less.
 The sun-tinted, dented and dinged up longboard had seen better days but with a little bit of love, it still had a few more rides left in it.
 Ashley showed us how she repainted it to make it her own.

-Watch the video below and keep going for the full DIY instructions!
+Watch the short video below, and keep going for the full DIY instructions!

 Gather up all your materials: